Yisrael Bak: Early life and emmigration to Safed

-Yisrael Bak was born in Berdichev, Ukraine in 1797.
-At the age of 19 he opened a Hebrew printing house, which operated for 9 years.
-He left Ukraine in 1831 to avoid the Russian cantonist draft for his son Nissan, and brought a printing press with him when he immigrated to the Land of Israel.
+At the age of 19, he opened a Hebrew printing house, which operated for 9 years.
+He left Europe in 1831 to avoid the Russian cantonist draft for his son Nissan, and brought a printing press with him when he immigrated to the Land of Israel.
 He settled in Safed and established a printing house there.
 Bak was injured during the 1834 looting of Safed and had an enduring limp all his life.
-His precious printing press was badly damaged.
+His prized printing press was badly damaged.
 He is said to have also practiced medicine, although he did not study it in an orderly manner, so that when the Egyptian governor of the country, Ibrahim Pasha, fell ill, Bak helped him in his recovery.

-With the blessing of the governor, in 1834 Bak established a settlement and farm on Mount Jermak (today known by its ancient Hebrew name of Mount Meron).
+With the blessing of the governor, in 1834 Bak established a settlement and farm on Mount Jermak (now called Mount Meron).
 It was the first settlement established by Jewish immigrants in the modern era.
-Bak entrusted his son Nissan Bak with the management of the farm in Jermak.
-For several years the farm was financially successful, and according to the testimony of missionaries from 1839, about 15 people lived in it.
+Bak entrusted his son Nissan with the management of the farm in Jermak.
+For several years, the farm was financially successful, and according to the testimony of missionaries from 1839, about 15 people lived in it.

 The earthquake in Safed in 1837 and government change in the Land of Israel in 1840, following the Egyptian–Ottoman War (1839–1841), in which Ibrahim Pasha was removed, led to the end of the Jewish settlement in Jermak.
 Remnants of the buildings and plantations can still be found there today, and it is known as Khirbet Bak (Bak's Ruin).
 The earthquake also destroyed what was left of Bak's printing house in Safed.